Crawl Space Moisture Control for Pacific Northwest Homes

 What causes moisture in a crawl space?

-Can moisture control help with musty smells?
+Can moisture control help with musty odors?

 Do I need drainage work before installing a vapor barrier?